 Stroll along the picturesque Victoria Harbor, or board a ferry cruise for a quintessential Hong Kong experience.

-If you happen to be in Hong Kong during New Year’s Eve, grab a seat at the Avenue of Stars and enjoy the spectacular fireworks display that takes place above Victoria Harbour every year.
+Hong Kong is one of the best places to go for New Year’s Eve.
+Grab a seat at the Avenue of Stars and enjoy the spectacular fireworks display that takes place above Victoria Harbour every year.

 Known as the trophy beach of the Philippines, Boracay is a beautiful destination that enjoys sunshine year-round, making it one of the best places in Asia to visit in December.
 The small island is especially pleasant around the holidays as it sees fewer rain showers than the rest of the year.